 Cuts for publication: The distributor chose to remove a use of moderate bad language in order to receive a PG classification.
 A 12 uncut was available to the distributor.

 Little Deaths is a 2011 UK horror by Sean Hogan, Andrew Parkinson...
 With Luke de

 Cut by the BBFC.
 Uncut in the Netherlands and the US

+luxurious home.
 Apartment dwellers Claire and Pete invigorate their love life with a role-playing game with increasingly hazy boundaries.
 Jen and Frank, once prostitute and pimp, are now trying to make a go of things as an exclusive couple.
-Jen's even in therapy with a
+Jen's even in

 There is an international version and a slightly cut US version.
 However